wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OMFQuickStart.md

    curl -i -d "@OmfCreateType.json" -H "Content-Type: application/json" -H "producertoken: x " -H "omfversion: 1.1" -H "action: create" -H "messageformat: json" -H "messagetype: type" -X POST http://localhost:5590/api/v1/tenants/default/namespaces/default/omf/
    ```

-When this command completes successfully, an SDS type with the same name will have been created on the server.
+When this command completes successfully, an OMF type with the same name is created on the server.
 Any number of containers can be created from the type, as long as they use a timestamp as an index and have a 32-bit floating point value.
-You only need to send the Type definition the first time you send data, but it does not cause an error if you resend the same definition at a later time.
+The Type definition needs to be sent first before containers and data, but it does not cause an error if the same definition is sent at a later time.

 ## Create an OMF container

 The next step in writing OMF data is to create a container.
-As with an OMF type, this only needs to be done once before sending data events, and resending the same definition repeatedly does not cause an error.
+As with an OMF type, this only needs to be sent once before sending data events, but resending the same definition repeatedly does not cause an error.

 1. Create an OMF JSON file as follows: